The Robots: Track listing

-Charts

 1991 re-issue

 In 1991, a re-recorded and re-arranged version of "The Robots" was issued as a single from the band's tenth album, The Mix (1991).
 It charted in several European countries, reaching number 52 on the Eurochart Hot 100.
 A new music video was also produced to promote the single.

+Critical reception

+David Stubbs from Melody Maker named "The Robots" Single of the Week, stating that the remix "is still outstanding — unspoilt by a slight house adaption, it's a perfect example of Kraftwerk's exact science and deadpan wit.
+The first, and still the best."
 Pan-European magazine Music & Media wrote, "The pioneers of synthesizer pop live up to their reputation.
 Hi-tech for EHR."
+Sherman from NME said, "Whilst 'The Robots' takes on a much richer feel than before, the Vocoder fed line of We are the robots [is] gouging deeper than ever into the memory".